iboskovic/frontend-task/README.md

 # frontend-task

+1. Clone main or develop

-1. Run npm install
+2. Run npm install

-2. Run npm start to start the app locally
+3. Run npm start to start the app locally

-3. Dev build is up and running on AWS, I will provide you with the link in the mail
+4. Dev build is up and running on AWS, I will provide you with the link in the mail